 Grimm Brothers Museum in Kassel

-Another interesting venue of the dOCUMENTA (13) I visited today: The Grimm Brothers Museum (Brüder-Grimm-Museum) housed at the Palais Bellevue.in Kassel.
+Another interesting DOCUMENTA (13) venue I visited today: The Grimm Brothers Museum (Brüder-Grimm-Museum).
+I found it at the Palais Bellevue in Kassel.

 Fridericianum in Kassel

-In 2012 I visited the dOCUMENT (13) in Kassel.
+In 2012, I visited the dOCUMENT (13) in Kassel.
 The Fridericianum was the first building I came across on this trip.
-A building with a catching story for museum buffs like me.
+It offered a catching story for museum buffs like me.
+The Fridericianum saw its completion in 1779.
+It was one of the first public museums ever built.